taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 In some cases, it is desirable that users be able to operate on data in isolation.
 Maybe they are going to be working offline or making changes to data where concurrent changes would be disruptive.
 Whatever the scenario, the requirement is for Shared Tree to support branching and merging parts of the tree in much the same way that source control such as Git.
-This milestone introduces the ability for developers to create branches from parts of the tree, rebase those branches, and merge the changes back to the main branch.
+This feature introduces the ability for developers to create branches from parts of the tree, rebase those branches, and merge the changes back to the main branch.

 ## Indexes